• Skip to primary navigation

 Many Asians believe a meal is incomplete without rice.

-You might think that it is odd to serve rice alongside boudin, because after all, rice is commonly used in making the sausage.
+You might think that it is odd to serve rice alongside boudin, because after all, rice is commonly used in making the sausage - but consider chicken fried rice side ideas for hearty pairings to turn it into a full meal.

 Please don't discount the value of a good serving of rice, though; it makes an excellent base for any meal.